ava-labs/avalanchego/x/merkledb/README.md

 To prevent deadlocks, `trieView` and `merkleDB` never acquire the `commitLock` of descendant views.
 That is, locking is always done from a view toward to the underlying `merkleDB`, never the other way around.
 The `validityTrackingLock` goes the opposite way.
 A view can lock the `validityTrackingLock` of its children, but not its ancestors.
 Because of this, any function that takes the `validityTrackingLock` must not take the `commitLock` as this may cause a deadlock.
 Keeping `commitLock` solely in the ancestor direction and `validityTrackingLock` solely in the descendant direction prevents deadlocks from occurring.

+## TODOs

+- [ ] Remove special casing around the root node from the physical structure of the hashed tree.
+- [ ] Analyze performance of using database snapshots rather than in-memory history
+- [ ] Improve intermediate node regeneration after ungraceful shutdown by reusing successfully written subtrees